hoobooh/aria/Flaes Asteliar/Flaes Asteliar/Flaes Asteliar/1. Making a Character/1.2. Classes/Combat Classes/Martial/Martial.md

-Martials are those who pursue the path of physical arts.
+Martials pursue the path of physical arts.
 They're experts at using weapons and armor to their advantage.
 Energy circulates through them, manifesting in all sorts of frightening ways.

 | Level | Proficiency Bonus | Features                         | Martial Surge Charges |
 | :---: | :---------------: | :------------------------------- | :-------------------: |